CircuitChaos/ofdmtvrx/README.md

 * Input processing
   * Better sound level measurement (now it's only peak detection)
   * Print audio offset in seconds (useful for working with pre-recorded .wav files)
-  * Better .wav file handling (with LIST chunks), maybe delegated to `sox` or some library
 * Output file handling
   * Create output directory if it doesn't exist
   * Don't save files if output directory is not specified